beckitrue/home-remote-server/README.md

 #### nginx

+We're [manging the Nginx configuration and content files by mounting to a local directory](https://docs.nginx.com/nginx/admin-guide/installing-nginx/installing-nginx-docker/#maintaining-content-and-configuration-files-on-the-docker-host) on the Pi.
+Any changes in those directories will show up in the container.
+You'll restart your containter to pull the config and / or new content.

+1. `sudo mv ~/pihole/nginx/default.conf /var/nginx/conf/default.conf`
+1. `sudo mv ~/pihole/nginx/index.html /var/www/index.html`
 1. Build and start nginx docker container `docker compose -f ~/pihole/nginx/docker-compose.yaml up -d`
 1. Go to [nginx webpage](https://cameras.beckitrue.com/) and verify it's working. (use your URL)